jupita-io/audio-twilio/README.md

 1. Beautify

-## List of NPM Packages used within the Jupita Node.js audio SDK -
+## List of NPM Packages used within the Jupita Twilio SDK -
 1. dotenv

 1. @google-cloud/speech